 The circularized template-primer complex was combined with dNTPs (10 mM) (NEB), 10x BSA (NEB), phi29 DNA Polymerase Buffer (NEB), and phi29 DNA Polymerase (NEB) at the following final concentrations:

 |10x phi29 DNA Polymerase Buffer||1x|

 |phi29 DNA Polymerase||1000 U/mL|

-The sample was incubated at 30C for 6h (AFM) or 12h (SEM).
-We chose to incubate the sample for longer for SEM because we wanted to use a bigger molecule to clearly elucidate the morphology.
-Afterwards, the sample was heated to 75C for 10 minutes to deactivate the polymerase,
+The sample was incubated at 30°C for 6 hours (AFM) or 12 hours (SEM).
+AFM was used to determine the size of the nanoclew intended for incorporation into the GI-Nc.
+The samples were incubated longer for SEM to generate a larger molecule for the clear elucidation of the morphology.
+Afterwards, the sample was heated to 75°C for 10 minutes to deactivate the polymerase.

-The samples were then washed twice by centrifugation at 12,000 rpm for 5 min and resuspension in ultrapure water.
-The nanoclews were finally resuspended in a volume of ultrapure water equal to the original reaction volume.
+The samples were then washed twice by centrifugation at 12,000 rpm for 5 minutes and resuspended in ultrapure water.

 Atomic Force Microscopy

 Nanoclews were first diluted with ultrapure water by adding 1.5x the volume of the current solution.
 They were then pipetted onto a glass microscope slide (VWR) and left to dry overnight.
 The machine used was the Nanosurf easyScan 2 system, which was set to operate in an air environment with 200mV free vibration amplitude and auto frequency.
 The area scanned was 2 x 2 µm, at a rate of 1 s/line and 256 points/line.